woanversace/git-whore/README.md

 # git-whore :neckbeard:

-> Find the ones doing less everyday, (Don't trust the whore)
+> Find the ones doing less everyday ..do not just trust the blabber

 Git whore is a command line utility that positions the people working on a project based upon the number of commits from the one having the least number of commits to the one having the most.